wodowiesel/SDRFunk/README.md

 ### Preparations:

 get this program via:

 `git clone https://github.com/silicator/SDRFunk`

-or download the ZIP-File from the Release-Site (all included)
+or download the ZIP-File from the Release-Site (all inclusive)

 ___

 ### Build & Install:

 For building just use the extension-packer the extension manager.

-a) Install it via Chrome Extension-Site (proved)
+a) Install it via Firefox Addon-Site in developer mode

 for previous original Version use APP-ID: `miieomcelenidlleokajkghmifldohpo\`